lmorg/bronzedagger/README.md

     Request weight:
     ---------------
-      -d int         Duration to run test (default is indefinitely) -r int         Number of requests per routines - executed in sequence (default is 5) -c int         Concurrency; number of routines running in parallel (default is 5) -1             Single request (alias for -d 1 -r 1 -c 1)
+      -d int         Duration to run test (default is indefinitely) -r int         Number of requests per routines - executed in sequence (default is 1) -c int         Concurrency; number of routines running in parallel (default is 1) --concurrent-urls If multiple URLs supplied then test then concurrently rather than sequentially

     Request packet:
     ---------------